ISM6562-Big-Data/TEAM_DATA_MINERS/A2-Cassandra-Query-First-Design/Uber_Cassandra-Query-First-Design.md

 ### Design Philosophies:

 The shift from a normalized relational database model to a denormalized Cassandra model required a fundamental change in thinking.
-Instead of focusing on data relationships and integrity, the priority shifted towards optimizing access patterns for scalability and performance.
+Instead of focusing on data relationships and integrity, the priority shifted towards building query access patterns and gain optimum performance.

 ### Scalability and Performance:

-By prioritizing queries and structuring the Cassandra schema around them, the design effectively supports high scalability and performance.
+By using query first approach the Cassandra schema is structured.
+The design effectively supports high scalability and performance.
 This approach allows Uber's ride-sharing service to handle large volumes of data transactions distributed across multiple nodes, which is crucial for real-time applications.

 ### Trade-offs:

-The transition involved trade-offs, particularly in terms of transactional consistency and data redundancy.
+The transition from RDBMS to NoSQL (using Cassandra) involves trade-offs, particularly in terms of transactional consistency and data redundancy.
 While Cassandra enhances availability and partition tolerance, it does so at the expense of strong consistency.
-Moreover, data redundancy increases due to denormalization, which can lead to higher storage requirements.
+Moreover, data redundancy increases due to denormalization, which can lead to higher storage requirements and can potentially lead to consistency issues.

 ### Application Functionality:

-Aligning the database design with specific application queries ensured that the database efficiently supports the core functionalities of the Uber ride-sharing application, such as real-time ride tracking, fare calculations, and efficient matching of drivers and passengers.
+Aligning the database design with high in-demand application queries ensures that the database efficiently supports the core functionalities of the Uber ride-sharing application, such as real-time ride tracking, fare calculations, and efficient matching of drivers and passengers.

-### Challenges in NoSQL Implementation:
+### Challenges in NoSQL (Cassandra) Implementation:

-Implementing Cassandra posed challenges, particularly in handling complex queries that are typically straightforward in SQL databases, such as joins and complex aggregations.
-Designing the schema to efficiently support these operations required creative strategies, such as using pre-computed aggregates and carefully designed partition keys.
+Working with cassandra poses challenges, particularly in handling complex queries that are typically straightforward in SQL databases, such as joins and complex aggregations.
+Designing the schema to efficiently support these operations requires creative strategies like carefully designed partition keys.

 Overall, the project illuminated the intricacies of using a NoSQL database like Cassandra in a real-world, high-demand application.
 It also highlighted the importance of a detailed query analysis to drive schema design, ensuring that the database aligns with application requirements and performance expectations.